Anne Kang

-Anne Kang (康安禮; born 1977) is a Taiwanese-born Canadian politician who has represented the electoral district of Burnaby-Deer Lake in the Legislative Assembly of British Columbia since 2017.
-A member of the British Columbia New Democratic Party (BC NDP) caucus, she has served in the cabinet of British Columbia since 2020, currently as Minister of Tourism, Arts, Culture and Sport.
-Prior to her election as Member of the Legislative Assembly (MLA), Kang served as a city councillor in Burnaby for three terms.
+Anne Kang MLA (康安禮; born 1977) is a Taiwanese-born Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Burnaby-Deer Lake since 2017.
+A member of the New Democratic Party, she has served in the Cabinet of British Columbia since 2020, currently as Minister of Tourism, Arts, Culture and Sport.
+Prior to entering provincial politics, Kang served three terms as a city councillor on the Burnaby City Council.

 Early life and education

 Born in Changhua County, Taiwan, Kang immigrated to Canada as a child, and has lived in Burnaby, British Columbia since 1986.
 She grew up in the Deer Lake neighbourhood, and graduated from Vancouver's David Thompson Secondary School with Honours in the Math & Science Program.

 She completed her post-secondary education at the University of British Columbia, receiving a Bachelor of Music, a Bachelor of Education (Elementary), and Diploma in Special Education (Learning Disability).
-Kang has received a Master’s Degree in Special Education (Gifted and Creative Learning) and completed two levels of Montessori Certification.
+Kang has received a master's degree in Special Education (Gifted and Creative Learning) and completed two levels of Montessori Certification.
 She continued to further her education, obtaining certificates in Sustainable Business Strategy from Harvard University, and certificates in Change Leadership, and Financial Accounting, both from Cornell University.

 Kang's personal interests are in the areas of social sustainability, youth and young adults, education, and immigration.